 AntiLaser Priority Summary

 AntiLaser currently makes the best laser jammer on the market.
+Read my complete AntiLaser Priority review here.
 If you’re looking for the best laser jammer on the market to keep you protected against both current and new threats, purchase the AntiLaser Priority now.

 Note: Read my comprehensive AntiLaser Priority Install and Setup Guide to learn everything you need to know about what to buy, what accessories you need, how to install your jammer to ensure maximum effectiveness, how to use your jammers once they’re installed, and so on.

 #2: Escort ZR5 Laser Shifters (starts at $849)

 Escort has struggled for a while to release really good laser jammers (which they refer to as “laser shifters.”)
 They used to sell their own self-developed ZR4’s which were excellent laser detectors but poor laser jammers.
 They then set up a deal with Laser Interceptor (who sold the best laser jammers prior to the introduction of the ALP) and rebranded the LI as the Laser ShifterPro.
 When newer lidar guns with more sophisticated anti-jamming technology came out, the LI/LSP’s dated hardware couldn’t keep up and now both have since been discontinued.
 Escort has now partnered with Blinder to sell new laser jammers (very similar to the ALP) that are also able to handle some of the newer, tougher guns.
 These jammers are available standalone as the Escort ZR5 laser shifters and they’re also sold paired with the Max Ci and Max Ci 360 remote mount radar detectors which they’re referred to as the ShifterMax.